Pigg91/Tetris-Game/README.md

 # Tetris-Game
-Implemented the Tetris Game with java, use knowledge of Computer Graphics Used objected-oriented programming skills for the shapes, board and operations.
+1.Implemented the Tetris Game with java, use knowledge of Computer Graphics 2.Used objected-oriented programming skills for the shapes, board and operations.